Chicago, October, 1991

 I nodded.
 “And Mario’s problems at the start need to connect somehow.
 Also, I think they wanted to ditch all the fantasy stuff from the last draft.
 Like, the talking book thing.”

 “More funny would be good,” I agreed.
-“This should be more like Ghostbusters.”
+“This really should be more like Ghostbusters.”

 We heightened the stakes, making King Koopa’s evil plan a threat to our world, too.
 We added a Brooklyn nemesis for the brothers, a city engineer who has it in for them, and who turns out to be one of Koopa’s minions in disguise.
 We kept the talking plumbing manual.

-I’d bought a Macintosh SE/30 with our Mystery Date money, and I had an idea for a movie poster that I set about creating in SuperPaint, using the blocky mouse to draw a black and white bitmap image.
+I had bought a Macintosh IIcx with our Mystery Date money, and I had an idea for a movie poster that I set about creating in SuperPaint, using the blocky mouse to draw a black and white bitmap image.

 Terry was dubious.
-“That didn’t work on our Munsters pitch,” he noted.
+“That didn’t work on our Munsters pitch,” he said.

 “That was video,” I argued.
 “We should have just sent it and got feedback before the call.”

-Our 30-second teaser played “Here Comes the Bride” over a close-up of a wedding cake topped with bride and groom figurines.
-The camera tilts down then, revealing chocolate frosting styled like hair, and a green-tinged cake shaped like the top of Herman Munster’s head, complete with a red icing scar.
+Our 30-second teaser video played “Here Comes the Bride” over a close-up of a wedding cake topped with bride and groom figurines.
+The camera tilts down then, revealing dark chocolate frosting that looked like hair and a green-tinged cake shaped like the top of Herman Munster’s head, complete with a red icing scar.
 As The Munsters theme song kicked in, we cut to a title card: “You’re invited… to the monster event of the century.
 The wedding of Marilyn Munster.”

 We had overnighted the tape and listened on the phone as they played it.
 There was an uncomfortable silence and then, “Is that all?”